ucsd-cse124-fa22/proj4-Anoop-Gunawardhena/README.md

 The file ‘MyFile.mp4’ is 14,437 bytes long, and the block size is 4KB.
 The file is broken into blocks b0, b1, b2, and b3 (which is only 2,149 bytes long).
 For each block, a hash value is generated using the SHA-256 hash function.
 So for MyFile.mp4, those hashes will be denoted as [h0, h1, h2, h3] in the same order as the blocks.
 This set of hash values, in order, represents the file, and is referred to as the hashlist.
 Note that if you are given a block, you can compute its hash by applying the SHA-256 hash function to the block.
 This also means that if you change data in a block the hash value will change as a result.
 To update a file, you change a subset of the bytes in the file, and recompute the hashlist.
 Depending on the modification, at least one, but perhaps all, of the hash values in the hashlist will change.

+**Indexes**
+The client program will create and maintain an index.txt file in the base directory which holds local, client-specific information that must be kept between invocations of the client.
+If that file doesn’t exist, the client should create it.
+In particular, the index.txt contains a copy of the server’s FileInfoMap accurate as of the last time that sync was called.
+The purpose of this index file is to detect files that have changed, or been added to the base directory since the last time that the client executed.

 # Basic Operating theory

 When a client syncs its local base directory with the cloud, a number of things must be done to properly complete the sync operation.